 The grid and flow conditions are specified in the file fun3d.nml; see section B.4 for the file description.
-If you configured FUN3D without MPI, the executable is named nodet.
-If you configured FUN3D with MPI, the executable is named nodet_mpi.
-Configuration and installation is explained in detail in section A. The executable nodet can be invoked directly from the command line, nodet [fun3d options]

-but the MPI version nodet_mpi will need to be invoked within an MPI environment.
+If you configured Fun3D without MPI, the executable is named nodet.
+If you configured Fun3D with MPI, the executable is named nodet_mpi.
+Configuration and installation is explained in detail in section A. The executable nodet can be invoked directly from the command line, but the MPI version nodet_mpi will need to be invoked within an MPI environment.
 The most common method is via